-The empirical approach described in the previous subsection should have overcome one of the shortcomings of the reduced form evidence, namely, the potential biases in the OLS estimates of equation (1) resulting from the endogeneity of unemployment and inflation with respect to wage markup shocks.
+The empirical approach described in the previous subsection should in principle overcome one of the shortcomings of the reduced form evidence, namely, the potential biases in the OLS estimates of equation (1) resulting from the endogeneity of unemployment and inflation with respect to wage markup shocks.
 Yet, the estimates of conditional wage Phillips curves are still subject to another important caveat, namely, the ad-hoc specification of (1).
 In the present subsection we uncover possible changes over time in the relation between unemployment and wage inflation without the straitjacket of any assumed functional relation between the two variables.
-Instead we focus on the estimated impulse responses generated by our TVC-SVAR and trace the evolution over time of the dynamic wage inflation-unemployment multiplier, defined as a ratio of the cumulative impulse responses of those two variables to a given shock $\varepsilon_t^i$ at different horizons:
+Instead, we focus on the estimated impulse responses generated by our TVC-SVAR and trace the evolution over time of the dynamic wage inflation-unemployment multiplier, defined as a ratio of the cumulative impulse responses of those two variables to a given shock ε_t^i at different horizons:

-$$\Phi_t^i(k) \equiv \frac{\sum{k=0} \frac{\partial \pi{t+k}^w}{\partial \varepsilon_t^i}}{\sum{k=0} \frac{\partial u{t+k}}{\partial \varepsilon_t^i}}$$ for $k = 0, 1, 2, \dots 8$ .
+$$\Phi_t^i(k) \equiv \frac{\sum{k=0}^K \frac{\partial \pi{t+k}^w}{\partial \varepsilon_t^i}}{\sum{k=0}^K \frac{\partial u{t+k}}{\partial \varepsilon_t^i}}$$ for K = 0, 1, 2, ...8.
+A similar impulse response-based statistic was originally proposed and implemented in Barnichon and Mesters (2018b) in order to measure the sensitivity of price inflation to different slack measures, using a constant coefficient SVAR.

 Figure 5A displays the evolution of the above dynamic multiplier conditional on monetary policy shocks.
 As expected, the multiplier is always negative, suggesting that a monetary shocks tends to move wage inflation and unemployment in opposite directions.
-We also see that its absolute value declines with the horizon, suggesting a more persistent effect on unemployment than on wage inflation.
+We also see that its absolute value declines with the horizon, suggesting a more persistent effect of the shock on unemployment than on wage inflation.
 More interestingly, however, the (absolute) size of the multiplier appears to decrease over time.
 This is true at all the horizons considered (up to eight quarters) but particularly so at the shortest horizons.
 Thus, in the early part of the sample, we see how an expansionary monetary policy shock that drove the unemployment rate down by one percentage point, simultaneously raises (quarterly) wage inflation by about 3 percentage points, implying a multiplier of -3.
 That short run multiplier decreases over time in absolute value, to a level close to -1.
 That finding is consistent with the evidence in previous sections pointing to a more muted response of wage inflation to fluctuations in unemployment.
 In contrast with that evidence, however, the present estimates suggest that such a change in responsiveness has been quite gradual, having started well before the financial crisis.